sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 LM-OTS
 ^^^^^^

-LM-OTS is configured with several parameters.
-The first parameter is the used hash function.
+LM-OTS is configured with several parameters displayed in Table :ref:`Supported LM-OTS parameter sets <pubkey/hss_lms/lm-ots-params>`.
+``Hash`` specifies the hash function used.
 Botan's implementation only allows one hash function for all LMS trees and their LM-OTS algorithm (recommended in [RFC8554]_ and [SP800-208]_).
-The width of the Winternitz coefficient ``w`` is the second parameter, defining the time-signature-size-tradeoff of the LM-OTS instance.
+Another parameter, the width  ``w`` of the Winternitz coefficient, defines the time-signature-size-tradeoff of the LM-OTS instance.
-Those first two parameters implicitly define the hash function output size ``n``, the number of Winternitz chains ``p``, and the constant ``ls`` used for the checksum computation (see [RFC8554]_ Section 4.1.).
-Botan allows all combinations of hash function and ``w`` that are defined in [RFC8554]_ and [draft-fluhrer-11]_ and listed here in Table :ref:`Supported LM-OTS parameter sets <pubkey/hss_lms/lm-ots-params>`.
+Those two parameters implicitly define the hash function output size ``n``, the number of Winternitz chains ``p``, and the constant ``ls`` used for the checksum computation (see [RFC8554]_ Section 4.1.).
+Botan allows all combinations of hash function and ``w`` defined in [RFC8554]_ and [draft-fluhrer-11]_ and listed here in Table :ref:`Supported LM-OTS parameter sets <pubkey/hss_lms/lm-ots-params>`.

 .. _pubkey/hss_lms/lm-ots-params: